How we use information about you - Fair Processing Notice

 How GP Practices use information about your health and care

 Your GP keeps information about your health and the care and treatment you receive in your health record.
 This information is used by your doctor, nurse and other healthcare professionals to assess your health and, together with you, decide the appropriate care for you.

 With your agreement, your GP may refer you to other services such as community care, Out of Hours or hospital.
 Your GP will share information about you only with the healthcare professionals involved in providing your care.
 Other services and health care providers will normally tell your GP surgery about the treatment they provide you and your GP or nurse will include this in your record.
 Further details can be found below in the section on Sharing & Consent

 You have the right to see information your GP practice holds about you.
-They may charge for this.
-Please ask them about this
+Please ask them about this.

 It may also be necessary to share your information with non-NHS services or health providers but only in accordance with the rights of the individual and statutory obligations or by law